ashleyavena/c1024-code-solutions/ds-hashtable/ds-hashtable-quiz-notes.md

-- Briefly describe the Hash Table data structure. a data structure that stores key/ value pairs using a hash function, look up an item with the key and the hash table returns the value
+- Briefly describe the Hash Table data structure. a data structure that stores key/ value pairs using a hash function, look up an item with the key and the hash table returns the value the hash function returns an index and what bucket it will go into

 - What are some examples of when you would use a Hash Table?
+  Javascript objects are hash tables
   Search tables, caching, count frequencies fast data access, insertion, deletion